3.3.b Configure NAT/PAT

 On this page

-- Mark inside and outside interfaces.
+- Mark the inside interface.

-- Match inside local addresses.
+- Match the inside local addresses.

 - Define how they translate.